Jone5s/flutter/weatherapp/README.md

 ## Basic Flutter Weather App

 This weather app is a simple yet functional application developed with Flutter.
-It fetches weather data from the OpenWeatherMap API, currently configured to display the weather for Tampere.
+The app uses GPS to locate the user and show the weather according to their coordinates.
+It fetches the weather data from the OpenWeatherMap API.

 ### App Screenshots